The Parousia of Jesus will be a singular event, and one of great finality, both for the righteous and the unrighteous.

 For example, Paul expressed joy at the “arrival of Stephanas, Fortunatus, and Achaicus.”
 Similarly, he was “comforted by the arrival of Titus.”
 In both cases, it was the actual arrival of the person that brought him joy – (1 Corinthians 16:17, 2 Corinthians 7:6-7).

-The first application of the Greek term parousia to the future coming of Jesus is found on his lips in the Olivet Discourse.
-He compared its arrival to lightning, an analogy that indicates a sudden, unexpected, and universal event.
-It will be experienced by all men and will be something no one could possibly miss:
+The first application of parousia to the return of Jesus is found on his lips in the ‘Olivet Discourse’ as recorded in Matthew.
+He compared its “arrival” to lightning, an analogy indicating a sudden, unexpected, and universal event, something no one could possibly miss:

-The parousia or “arrival” of the Son of Man will occur “after the tribulation of those days.”
+The “arrival” of the Son of Man will occur “after the tribulation of those days.”
 How long afterward is not stated.
-And that day will be characterized by celestial and terrestrial upheaval:
+It will be characterized by celestial and terrestrial upheaval:

-The created order will be disrupted by his sudden arrival.
-And when Jesus arrives, “All the tribes of the earth smite their breasts.”
-This event will not be limited to Judea; it will be global if not universal in scope.
-All nations will experience it (Matthew 24:30, Zechariah 12:10-14, Revelation 1:7).
+The universe will be disrupted by his sudden arrival, and “all the tribes of the earth will smite their breasts.”
+That day’s events will not be limited to Judea; it will be global, even universal.
+All nations and all men and women will experience it.
+And he will arrive “upon the clouds in great power and glory” to dispatch his angels to gather all his disciples to himself – (Matthew 24:30, Zechariah 12:10-14, Revelation 1:7).

-Those days will be “just as in the days of Noah” prior to the great Flood when men were “eating, drinking, marrying and being given in marriage,” that is, until the flood arrived suddenly and destroyed them all.
-This passage describes normalcy – men and women going about their daily business as if nothing catastrophic would ever occur (“They observed not until the flood came and took them all away” – Matthew 24:37-39).
-And, so, it will be at the parousia of the Son of Man.
+Those days will be “just as in the days of Noah” before the Flood.
+Men were “eating, drinking, marrying and being given in marriage,” until the flood came suddenly and destroyed them all.
+This describes normalcy, men going about their daily business as if nothing catastrophic would ever occur – (“They observed not until the flood came and took them all away”).
+Thus, also, will it be at his parousia – (Luke 17:26-30, Matthew 24:37-39).

 - The consummation of the kingdom of God.